azh412/VirtualPianoBot/README.md

    Then, choose a song name based on the txt files in the new folder in Downloads.
    (Note: You have to `cd` into the folder this repository is in.)
-   (WARNING: May be buggy at the moment, will work with 95% of sheets.)
+   (WARNING: May be buggy at the moment, will work with about 93.5% of sheets.)

    Lastly, switch to the window you want to play the piano on, and press the `esc` key to start and hold the `esc` key to stop the bot!